alexpevzner/airscan-discover/README.md

 This small tool discovers scanner devices, compatible with [sane-airscan](https://github.com/alexpevzner/sane-airscan) backend.

+**This tool is deprecated.
+Sane-airscan now comes with the similar tool.**

 ## Building

 Assuming you have a Go compiler, execute the following command: